-If you would like further information on our range of services, or to confidentially discuss a licence condition which you believe may prevent you from fully engaging with a course/taking a place in our student accommodation, please contact course enquiries who will connect you with the relevant department: (0)20 7915 5511.
+If you would like further information on our range of services, or to confidentially discuss a licence condition which you believe may prevent you from fully engaging with a course/taking a place in our student accommodation, please contact course enquiries who will put you in touch with with the relevant department: [email protected].

 The following information is provided to assist applicants when making a decision to study.

 Our students have the option to study or intern for the summer, semester or year, as part of our study abroad programmes.
 Applicants with criminal convictions planning to take advantage of this option should be aware of restrictions placed on visa applications depending on the country in which they would like to undertake their period of study abroad.
 Further guidance on overseas travel for those with convictions can be found on theInformationHub websiteGo to theInformationHub's travelling abroad page.